Welcome to How to Write and Produce A Play!

 Course transcript information

-Upon successful completion of all 20 lessons (11 lessons in the Fall 2013 Semester and 9 lessons in the Spring 2014 Semester), your child will learn the equivalent of 0.5 credits of a high school Introduction to Theater Arts I course.
+Upon successful completion of all lessons in both semesters, your child will learn the equivalent of 0.5 credits of a high school Introduction to Theater Arts I course.

 For students involved in a full-scale production with family, friends, or homeschool groups, an additional 0.5 credits may be earned for helping with the technical aspects of theater, such as sets, props, costumes, lighting, programs, directing, or teaching acting skills.
 Thus, if students both complete the course and help with the staging of a full production, 1.0 academic credit is earned.